 - 4.)
 Authorized department personnel shall review the Requisition.
-If all requirements are met, the Requisition will be approved in the accounting system. - 5.)
-The accounting system will automatically route the department-approved Requisition to the Finance Director for review and approval as appropriate and then to the Town Manager if required for review and approval. - 6.)
+If all requirements are met, the Requisition shall be routed to the Grants Manager or designee for confirmation of vendor status in SAM.gov, then approved in the accounting system. - 5.)
+The accounting system will automatically route the department-Requisition to the Finance Director for review and approval as appropaipte wed then to the Town Manager if required for review and approval. - 6.)
 Once all appropriate approvals have been obtained, the Finance Department will issue a PO through the accounting system.
 The amount of the PO will be Encumbered for the budget line item(s) to which the Requisition was posted. - 7.)
 Purchases requiring approval by the Council should first be submitted to the Council via a board resolution before entering the requisition to the accounting system.
 After receiving Council approval, the process described in Steps 1-5 can be initiated.
 Documentation showing Council approval should be attached to the Requisition in the accounting system.
 Documentation should include, at a minimum, the signed resolution and contract.